 - Coffee (optional)

-First, you want to make your flowers from the filter’s.
-Begin by holding the filter in the middle and twist a small amount together.
+First, you want to make your flowers from the filters.
+You can begin by holding the filter in the middle and twisting a small amount together.

-Then to secure the twisted area, wrap with a small piece of clear tape.
+Then to secure the twisted area, wrap it with a small piece of clear tape.

-After making several individual flowers, then begin to create sets of two to speed up the process of gluing them to the ribbon to create the DIY Floral Garland.
+After making several individual flowers, I create sets of two or three to speed up the process of gluing them to the ribbon to create the garland.

 The total number needed will vary depending on placement and the length of the garland.